Euro zone debt chiefs, taking no chances, exploit super low borrowing costs

 Italy and Spain can also borrow at record lows of around 3 percent, compared with over 7 percent during the crisis.

-"We believe this is a long term normalisation process, not just a honeymoon for Italian bonds," said Maria Cannata, the head of debt management at the Italian Treasury.
+"We believe this is a long term normalization process, not just a honeymoon for Italian bonds," said Maria Cannata, the head of debt management at the Italian Treasury.

 "(But) we are not relaxed," she added, pointing to the fact that she has already completed roughly 40 percent of this year's funding target.
 Spain has completed 43 percent, Ireland has reached over 70 percent and Portugal over 50 percent.